 At age 65, older adults are twice as likely to be killed or injured by fires compared to the population at large.

 At age 75, that risk increases to three times that amount.

 And at 85, you are FOUR times as likely to be killed or injured by fires!

 30% of people age 65 and older are involved in a fall each year.

-Council on Aging is partnering with the Monroe Fire Department to conduct the “Remembering When” fire and fall prevention program by the National Fire Protection Agency.
-Council on Aging will be conducting group presentations and home safety visits to identify fire and fall safety hazards.
+Council on Aging has partnered with the Monroe Fire Department to conduct the “Remembering When” fire and fall prevention program by the National Fire Protection Agency.
+Be on the look out for upcoming programs!